Ahmoty/Ahmoty/README.md

+Hi ,I am Ahmed Hesham.
 I'm a beginner front-end developer learning the building blocks of the web.
 Currently focusing on **HTML** and **CSS** to create clean, responsive websites.
  <br>
  <hr>